eutwt/versus/tests/testthat/_snaps/compare.md

     Code
       compare(a, b, by = c(y = x))
+    Condition
-    Error <rlang_error>
+      Error in `compare()`:
+      !
 Can't rename variables in this context.

 # Error on different classes with coerce = FALSE

     Code
       compare(test_df_a, test_df_b, by = car, coerce = FALSE)
+    Condition
-    Error <rlang_error>
+      Error in `compare()`:
-      x coerce = FALSE but some columns classes do not match i wt
+      ! x coerce = FALSE but some columns classes do not match i wt

 # example comparison